-- Contact your family doctor immediately.
-We can provide rabies vaccine to your doctor, if needed.
+- Contact your family doctor or go to a hospital emergency room immediately.
+We will provide rabies vaccine to your doctor, if needed.

 - As soon as possible, call our Public Health Inspection Line at 1-800-265-7293 ext.
 4753.
 After-hours, on weekends and on holidays, please call 1-877-884-8653.

 If your pet or livestock is bitten by a wild or stray animal